Degree-scale GeV "jets" from active and dead TeV blazars

 In general, the number of blazars with a given jet-LOS misalignment angle is expected to scale as $dN/d\theta_{\rm obs}\sim \theta_{\rm obs}$ in the range $0<\theta_{\rm obs}\le \Theta_{\rm jet}$.
-This means that most of the observed TeV blazars should have $\theta_{\rm obs}\sim \Theta_{\rm jet}$, rather than $\theta_{\rm obs}\simeq 0$.
+Thus most observed TeV blazars should have $\theta_{\rm obs}\sim \Theta_{\rm jet}$, rather than $\theta_{\rm obs}\simeq 0$.
 Consequently, the TeV \gr\ emission pattern is not symmetric with respect to the axis source-observer.
 In sources with $\theta_{\rm obs}\sim \Theta_{\rm jet}$, most multi-TeV \gr s are emitted preferentially on one side of the LOS, as it is shown in Fig. \ref{fig:scheme}.
-As a result, the extended emission from the cascade initiated by the absorption of TeV \gr s in interactions with EBL photons should appear as one-sided extension next to the primary point source, rather than as an extended axially symmetric halo discussed in previous studies~\citep{coppi,neronov07,neronov09,kachelriess09,elyiv09}.
+As a result, the extended emission from the cascade initiated by the absorption of TeV \gr s in interactions with EBL photons should appear as one- or two-sided jet-like extension next to the primary point source~\citep{aharonian_book}, rather than as an extended axially symmetric halo discussed previously~\citep{coppi,neronov07,neronov09,kachelriess09,elyiv09}.

-In what follows we discuss the spectral and timing properties of such one-sided cascade extensions in the 0.1-1~GeV energy band images of TeV blazars.
-Our study is based on two independent Monte Carlo codes for the modeling of \gr\ induced electromagnetic cascades in the intergalactic space, which were introduced by \cite{kachelriess09} and \cite{elyiv09}.
+In what follows we discuss the spectral and timing properties of such jet-like cascade extensions in the 0.1-1~GeV images of TeV blazars.
+Our study is based on two independent Monte Carlo codes for \gr\ induced electromagnetic cascades in the intergalactic space, introduced by \cite{kachelriess09} and \cite{elyiv09}.